psf/requests/docs/dev/contributing.rst

 2. If the apology is not offered, any outstanding and future contributions from the violating contributor will be rejected immediately.

-Everyone involved in the ``requests`` project, the maintainers included, are bound by this policy.
+Everyone involved in the ``Requests`` project, the maintainers included, are bound by this policy.
 Failing to abide by it leads to the offender being kicked off the project.